JACKPOT GAMES →

 The games are very similar with top prizes available for players who match all numbers drawn.
-Mega Millions and Powerball jackpots start at $40 million.
+Mega Millions and Powerball starting jackpots are based on sales.
 Jackpot odds for Mega Millions are 1 in 302.5 million with overall odds of 1:24; Powerball jackpot odds are 1 in 292.2 million and overall odds are 1:25.
 Mega Millions and Powerball tickets cost $2 per line of play.
 Both games offer an optional multiplier feature: Megaplier of Mega Millions and Power Play for Powerball.
-Mega Millions drawings are held on Tuesday and Friday evenings; Powerball drawings are held on Wednesday and Saturday evenings.
+Mega Millions drawings are held on Tuesday and Friday evenings; Powerball drawings are held on Monday, Wednesday and Saturday evenings.
 Powerball offers, for an additional $1 per play, Double Play, where players will have a second chance to match Powerball numbers in an additional drawing conducted immediately after the Powerball drawing.
 Mega Millions does not have a double play feature.

 What are the Powerball and Mega Millions payout options?

 A Powerball jackpot winner may choose to receive their prize in 30 payments over 29 years or a lump-sum payment.
 The cash value option, in general, is the amount of money required to be in the jackpot prize pool, on the day of the drawing, to fund the estimated jackpot annuity prize.
 The advertised jackpot annuity and cash value are estimates until ticket sales are final, and for the annuity, until the Multi-State Lottery Association takes bids on the purchase of the securities.